-Just over 300 miles separate the capital Cuiabá from Sapezal, an upcountry town located in Mato Grosso, near Rondônia and also Bolivia.
-There are about 138 miles to the end of the MT-235 highway, that ends in Comodoro, the last city before the Brazilian-Bolivian border.
-Amongst all this, a landscape that intercalates cotton, soy and corn monocultures and the Pareci and Nambiquara lands, the latter visited by the anthropologist Levi-Strauss during his tour in Brazil in the ‘30s.
+Just over 300 miles separate the capital Cuiabá from Sapezal, an upcountry town located in Mato Grosso near Rondônia and Bolivia.
+Stretching another 138 miles to the end of the MT-235 highway, the road ends in Comodoro, the last city before the Brazilian-Bolivian border.
+Amongst all this, the landscape is a patchwork of cotton, soy and corn monocultures alongside the indigenous Pareci and Nambikwara lands, the latter of which was visited by the anthropologist Levi-Strauss in the 1930s.

 There we were, in a seemingly foreign place, only equipped with design thinking methods.